-1) Explain what is AWS?
+1) Explain what AWS is?

-AWS stands for Amazon Web Service; it is a collection of remote computing services also known as cloud computing platform.
+AWS stands for Amazon Web Service; it is a collection of remote computing services also known as a cloud computing platform.
 This new realm of cloud computing is also known as IaaS or Infrastructure as a Service.

 The key components of AWS are

 - Route 53:A DNS web service

 - Simple E-mail Service:It allows sending e-mail using RESTFUL API call or via regular SMTP

 - Identity and Access Management:It provides enhanced security and identity management for your AWS account

 - Simple Storage Device or (S3):It is a storage device and the most widely used AWS service

-- Elastic Block Store (EBS):It provides persistent storage volumes that attach to EC2 to allow you to persist data past the lifespan of a single EC2
+- Elastic Block Store (EBS):It offers persistent storage volumes that attach to EC2 to allow you to persist data past the lifespan of a single Amazon EC2 instance

 - CloudWatch: To monitor AWS resources, It allows administrators to view and collect key Also, one can set a notification alarm in case of trouble.

-3) Explain what is S3?
+3) Explain what S3 is?

 S3 stands for Simple Storage Service.
 You can use S3 interface to store and retrieve any amount of data, at any time and from anywhere on the web.
-For S3, the payment model is “pay as you go”.
+For S3, the payment model is “pay as you go.”

-4) Explain what is AMI?
+4) What is AMI?

 AMI stands for Amazon Machine Image.
-It’s a template that provides the information (an operating system, an application server and applications) required to launch an instance, which is a copy of the AMI running as a virtual server in the cloud.
+It’s a template that provides the information (an operating system, an application server, and applications) required to launch an instance, which is a copy of the AMI running as a virtual server in the cloud.
 You can launch instances from as many different AMIs as you need.

 From a single AMI, you can launch multiple types of instances.
 An instance type defines the hardware of the host computer used for your instance.
-Each instance type provides different compute and memory capabilities.
+Each instance type provides different computer and memory capabilities.
 Once you launch an instance, it looks like a traditional host, and we can interact with it as we would with any computer.

 6) What does an AMI include?